rickgladwin/geospatial_work_tickets/README.md

   * `bundle exec rspec -f documentation` (run all specs with documentation format)

 ## Notes
+* Relationship between Ticket and Excavator has been set up as "Ticket has many Excavators", rather than "Ticket has one Excavator", since:
+  * The "belongs to" (foreign key) relationship between Excavator and Ticket loses nothing by having the Ticket set up as "has many" instead of "has one"

 ## Things I would change
 * Ideally I would build any new app that would be used by multiple parties or